John Kennedy Toole: Posthumous publications

-After Toole's death, Thelma Toole suffered from depression for two years, and the manuscript for A Confederacy of Dunces remained atop an armoire in his former room.
+After Toole's death, Thelma suffered from depression for two years, and the manuscript for A Confederacy of Dunces remained atop an armoire in Toole's former room.
 She then determined to find a publisher, believing it would be an opportunity to prove her son's talent.
-Over a five-year period, she sent it to seven publishers, but all rejected it.
+Over a five-year period, she sent it to seven publishers, but all rejected the manuscript.
 "Each time it came back, I died a little," she said.
 However, in 1976 she became aware that author Walker Percy was joining the faculty of Loyola University New Orleans.
 To get Percy to read the manuscript, Thelma began a campaign of phone calls and letters.
 Percy complained to his wife about a peculiar old woman's attempts to contact him.
 With time running out on Percy's term as professor, Thelma pushed her way into his office and demanded he read the manuscript.
 Initially hesitant, Percy agreed to read the book to stop her badgering.
 He admitted to hoping it would be so bad that he could discard it after reading a few pages.
 Ultimately, he loved the book, commenting in disbelief:

 In this case I read on.
 And on.
 First with the sinking feeling that it was not bad enough to quit, then with a prickle of interest, then a growing excitement, and finally an incredulity; surely it was not possible that it was so good.

 Despite Percy's great admiration for the book, the road to publication was difficult.
 Acceptance took more than three years; he attempted to get several parties interested in it.
 A Confederacy of Dunces was published by Louisiana State University Press in 1980, and Percy provided the foreword.
 At his recommendation, Toole's first draft of the book was published with minimal copy-editing, and no significant revisions.
 The first printing was only 2,500 copies, and a number of these were sent to Scott Kramer, an executive at 20th Century Fox, to pitch around Hollywood, but the book initially generated little interest.
 However, the novel attracted much attention in the literary world.
 A year later, in 1981, Toole was posthumously awarded the Pulitzer Prize for Fiction.
 The book eventually sold more than 1.5 million copies, in 18 languages.
 In 2019, the PBS show The Great American Read ranked A Confederacy of Dunces the 58th (out of 100) most loved book in America.

 Toole's only other novel, The Neon Bible, was published in 1989.
 It was adapted into a feature film in 1995, directed by Terence Davies, that fared poorly at the box office and received a mixed critical reception.

-In 2015, debuting on November 11 and running through December 13, Nick Offerman, star of the TV series Parks and Recreation, starred in a theatrical performance of A Confederacy of Dunces, adapted by Jeffrey Hatcher and directed by David Esbjornson.
-The play was staged at the Huntington Theatre in Boston.